MetaFam/TheGame/docs/enter-metagame/navigation-board.md

 - [Forum post](https://forum.metagame.wtf/t/metamerch/420).
 - [Discord channel](https://discord.gg/a2BmsZr).
 ## 🏣 1st Embassy
 This raid is about spreading the tentacles & establishing hubs in other places.
-Cryptovoxels to begin with, real world outposts later.
+Cryptovoxels to begin with, real-world outposts later.
 - [Forum post](https://forum.metagame.wtf/t/1st-embassy/422)
 ## 📣 Social Media
 Spreading those tentacles, be it going deeper into Twitter or into other networks.